 The principal role and function of the Governance Committee is to ensure that the Company, through its Board, sustains an effective approach to corporate governance.
 The Governance Committee monitors best practices for corporate governance and reviews practices and terms of reference to ensure the Company's compliance with industry standards and applicable laws and regulatory rules and policies.
-An additional function of the Governance Committee is to review the Board's overall relationship with management.
-The Governance Committee is also responsible for identifying and recommending proposed nominees for election to the Board, recommending the assignment of Directors to Committees of the Board and undertaking an annual assessment of the size composition and effectiveness of the Board and the Board Committees and their terms (see "Board/Committee Assessments of Effectiveness" below).
-Governance Committee also develops and periodically reviews compliance with the Board Governance Principles and the Code of Conduct and the resolution of potential or real conflicts of interest and also functions as a forum for concerns of individual directors about matters that are not readily or easily discussed in a full meeting of the Board.
+An additional function of the Governance Committee is to review the Board's overall relationship with The Governance Committee is also responsible for identifying and recommending management. proposed nominees for election to the Board, recommending the assignment of Directors to committees of the Board and undertaking an annual assessment of the size composition and effectiveness of the Board and the Board committees and their terms (see "Board/Committee Assessments of Effectiveness" below).
+The Governance Committee also develops and periodically reviews compliance with the Board Governance Principles and the Code of Conduct and the resolution of potential or real conflicts of interest and also functions as a forum for concerns of individual Directors about matters that are not readily or easily discussed in a full meeting of the Board.
+It also annually reviews the adequacy and form of the compensation of the Directors and reports and makes recommendations to the full Board accordingly.
+The Governance Committee has also been given responsibility by the Board for overseeing and implementing the Company's Diversity Policy (see "Board/Committee Assessments of Effectiveness-Diversity" below).
 The Governance Committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities and may retain special legal, accounting or other experts in the performance of its duties.
-The Governance Committee is composed of four independent Directors, two members who are directors of both the Company and Canfor, one member who is a director of the Company only and one member who is a director of Canfor only.
+The Governance Committee is composed of six independent Directors, two members who are directors of both the Company and Canfor, two members who are directors of the Company only and two members who are directors of Canfor only.